 Grilled Hanger Steak with Charred Scallion Hollandaise Sauce 26.95

 I love hollandaise sauce.
 Especially when it is ramped up with lots of fresh lemon juice, a big dash of hot sauce, and chopped scallions that have been cooked to charred goodness on the grill.
 THIS is a sauce born to go with beef.
 The meat is seasoned with coarse salt and a grinding of pepper, grilled, rested and sliced, then a cloak of this heavenly sauce takes it to new heights.
 Served with pan-roasted yellow potatoes and broccolini.

-Seared Salmon with Beet Sauce 24.95
+Everything-crusted Salmon with Tzatziki Sauce 24.95

 Pickle-brined Fried Chicken Thighs with Hot Honey and Pickled Peppers 18.95